Skip to main content

 Rooted in New England Tradition

-With an aesthetical nod to its ancestors, The Glen House Hotel was built in classic New England vernacular, with clapboards, painted trim and signature chimneys, similar to the previous four Glen Houses that have stood on its site since 1852.
+With an aesthetical nod to its ancestors, The Glen House Hotel was built in classic New England vernacular, with clapboards, shingles and painted trim similar to the previous four Glen Houses that have stood near this site since 1852.
 The design of the guestrooms is reflective of the simplicity of Shaker design while the public spaces embrace both the history of the Mt.
-Washington Auto Road and local Native American roots.
+Washington Auto Road and the earlier Glen House hotels.

 Glen House lobby with wall mural of antique car racing